-And over the next 18 years, they kept wondering …. what if we built a chain of 50 of these stores? …. and what if we had 2 prices on every item in the store – with the lower one only for people who bought a discount card? …… what if we could have over 1 million people owning a discount card?….. what if we developed our own brand of tents that became the UK market leader?…… and, what if we launched our own bike range or became the biggest UK fishing retailer?
+And over the next 18 years, they kept wondering… what if we built a chain of 50 of these stores?
+And what if we had two prices on every item in the store – with the lower one only for people who bought a discount card?
+What if we could have over 1 million people owning a discount card?
+What if we developed our own brand of tents that became the UK market leader?
+And, what if we launched our own bike range or became the biggest UK fishing retailer?

 This was the story of Go Outdoors which started as one store in Sheffield and ended up 18 years later as the 58 store market leader, bought by JD Sports for £130m.